Ninetalesgh/dndcampaign/vault/database/spells.md

 You cause up to six pillars of stone to burst from places on the ground that you can see within range.
 Each pillar is a cylinder that has a diameter of 1 *(1.5m)* and a height of up to 6 *(9m)*.
 The ground where a pillar appears must be wide enough for its diameter, and you can target the ground under a creature if that creature is Medium or smaller.
 Each pillar has AC 5 and 30 hit points.
 When reduced to 0 hit points, a pillar crumbles into rubble, which creates an area of difficult terrain with a radius 2 *(3m)* sphere that lasts until the rubble is cleared.
 Eacha diameter 1 *(1.5m)* portion of the area requires at least 1 minute to clear by hand.
 If a pillar is created under a creature, that creature must succeed on a DEX Save or be lifted by the pillar.
 A creature can choose to fail the save.
 If a pillar is prevented from reaching its full height because of a ceiling or other obstacle, a creature on the pillar takes 6d6 bludgeoning damage and is [restrained](conditions.md#restrained), pinched between the pillar and the obstacle.
 The [restrained](conditions.md#restrained) creature can use an action to make a STR or DEX check (the creature's choice) against the spell's save DC.
 On a success, the creature is no longer [restrained](conditions.md#restrained) and must either move off the pillar or fall off it.
-At Higher Levels.
-When you cast this spell using a spell slot of 7th level or higher, you can create two additional pillars for each slot level above 6th.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of 7th level or higher, you can create two additional pillars for each slot level above 6th.
 - **Classes**: Druid
 *(Source: XGE, page 150)*